13 minute read

 The industry you work in

-The industry that you work in is important when choosing the type of customer service you should use.
+The industry that you work in is important when choosing the type of customer service.

 For instance, if your company deals with appliances and gadgets, having on-site support can be your priority.
 This will increase customer satisfaction and build trust.
 They will be able to verify everything face to face.